corda/corda-docs-portal/content/en/platform/corda/5.1/application-networks/managing/decline-registration/_index.md

 ---
 # Decline In-Progress Registrations

-As the Network Operator, you can use the MGM admin API to force decline an in-progress registration request that may be stuck or displaying some other unexpected behaviour.
+As the Network Operator, you can use the MGM admin API to decline an in-progress registration request that may be stuck or displaying some other unexpected behaviour.

 {{< note >}}